ArtifexSoftware/aptest/README.md

   .ssh/known_hosts.

-We also allow specification of a custom ssh private key that allows access to the SmartOffice repository; this is required when building PyMuPDFPro because of how the SmartOffice build system works.
+We also allow specification of a custom ssh private key that allows access to the SmartOffice repository; this is required when PyMuPDFPro builds SmartOffice because of how the SmartOffice build system works.

 * If required, this key should be provided in file `thirdparty-so-key` in the current directory.